Borussia Dortmund: 21st century and Borussia "goes public"

 In October 2000, Borussia Dortmund became the first publicly traded club on the German stock market.

 In 2002, Borussia Dortmund won their third Bundesliga title.
 Dortmund had a remarkable run at the end of the season to overtake Bayer Leverkusen, securing the title on the final day.
 Manager Matthias Sammer became the first person in Borussia Dortmund history to win the Bundesliga as both a player and manager.
-In the same season, Borussia lost the final of the 2001–02 UEFA Cup to Dutch side Feyenoord.
+In the same season, Borussia lost the final of the 2001–02 UEFA Cup to the Dutch club Feyenoord.

-Dortmund's fortunes then steadily declined for a number of years.
+Dortmund's fortunes then steadily declined for several years.
 Poor financial management led to a heavy debt load and the sale of their Westfalenstadion grounds.
 The situation was compounded by failure to advance in the 2003–04 UEFA Champions League, when the team was eliminated on penalties in the qualifying rounds by Club Brugge.
 In 2003, Bayern Munich loaned €2 million to Dortmund for several months to pay their payroll.
 Borussia was again driven to the brink of bankruptcy in 2005, the original €11 value of its shares having plummeted by over 80% on the Frankfurt Stock Exchange.

 At this time Hans-Joachim Watzke was appointed CEO and streamlined the club.
 The response to the crisis included a 20% pay cut for all players.
 In 2006, in order to reduce debt, the Westfalenstadion was renamed "Signal Iduna Park" after a local insurance company.
-The naming rights agreement runs until 2021.
+The naming rights agreement ran until 2021.

 Dortmund suffered a miserable start to the 2005–06 season, but rallied to finish seventh.
-The club failed to gain a place in the UEFA Cup via the Fair Play draw.
-The club's management recently indicated that the club again showed a profit; this was largely related to the sale of David Odonkor to Real Betis and Tomáš Rosický to Arsenal.
+The club was unable gain a place in the UEFA Cup via the Fair Play draw.
+The club's management indicated that the club again showed a profit; this was largely related to the sale of David Odonkor to Real Betis and Tomáš Rosický to Arsenal.

 In the 2006–07 season, Dortmund unexpectedly faced serious relegation trouble for the first time in years.
-Dortmund went through three coaches and appointed Thomas Doll on 13 March 2007 after dropping to just one point above the relegation zone.
+Dortmund went through three coaches, and appointed Thomas Doll on 13 March 2007, after dropping to just one point above the relegation zone.
 Christoph Metzelder also left Borussia Dortmund on a free transfer.

-In the 2007–08 season, Dortmund lost to many smaller Bundesliga clubs.
-Despite finishing 13th in the Bundesliga table, Dortmund reached the DFB-Pokal Final against Bayern Munich, where they lost 2–1 in extra time.
-The final appearance qualified Dortmund for the UEFA Cup because Bayern already qualified for the Champions League.
+In the 2007–08 season, Dortmund finished 13th in the Bundesliga table, but reached the DFB-Pokal final against Bayern Munich, where they lost 2–1 in extra time.
+The final appearance qualified Dortmund for the UEFA Cup, because Bayern had already qualified for the Champions League.
 Thomas Doll resigned on 19 May 2008 and was replaced by Jürgen Klopp.